The Dunn and Dunn Learning Styles Inventory Model.

 Summary of the Dunn and Dunn Learning Styles Inventory:

 By analyzing your child’s needs in the five different domains in the Dunn and Dunn model, you will build a better understanding of your child’s individual learning needs.
-Determining your child’s style based upon the Dunn and Dunn model is easy because they have an inexpensive assessment you can use.
-Their assessments are come in levels made for each of four different age groups.
-You can buy the learning styles inventories at: https://www.learningstyles.net/en/our-assessments.
+Determining your child’s style based upon the Dunn and Dunn model is no longer available via their learning styles inventories.